kwaziio/terraform-aws-network/README.md

 network_egress_cidr_block_ipv6 = "::/0"      # Replace w/ Required IPv6 CIDR
 ```

-If you want more advice on cleaner ways to deal with air-tight regulatory environments, we can help: [https://www.kwazi.io](https://www.kwazi.io)
+If you want more advice on cleaner ways to deal with air-tight regulatory environments, [we can help](https://www.kwazi.io).

 ### Will you need to disable DNS support?